RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 **Meetings:** Section 03 and Section 04 meet Monday/Wednesday/Friday in Mackinac Hall B-1-110.
 Section 03 meets 12:00-12:50pm and Section 04 meets 2:00-2:50pm.

-**Student drop-in hours:** TBD
+**Student drop-in hours:** To be determined during week 1.
+Watch this space for an update.

 **Blackboard, Class Page, and Class Vault:** Our main course portal is on Blackboard, which you can access at http://lms.gvsu.edu.
 Please note that we are using *Blackboard Ultra*, a major update to Blackboard which has significant differences from previous versions.
-If you need a tutorial on how to navigate Blackboard Ultra, **LINK NEEDED**.
-We use two other electronic resources for the class: the **Class Page** (click here to access **LINK NEEDED**) which is a Google Doc showing notes and resources for class meetings; and the **Class Vault** ([click here to access](https://publish.obsidian.md/mth225) which serves as our primary textbook.
-All of these are linked together, so you don't need to remember them all.
+If you need a tutorial on how to navigate Blackboard Ultra,  We use two other electronic resources for the class: the **[Class Page](https://docs.google.com/document/d/1JxG_s77q1Z3Ho_GsHXsQafZhpFJ_lW1Bbl7Hn0epWns/edit?usp=sharing)** which is a Google Doc showing notes and resources for class meetings; and the **[Course vault](https://publish.obsidian.md/mth225)** which serves as our primary textbook.
+All of these are linked to Blackboard in the *Course Documents and Tools* folder, so you don't need to remember them all.
+But it's a good idea to bookmark the ones you use frequently in your browser.

 **Contacting the prof:** Email (talbertr@gvsu.edu) is preferred.
 You can schedule a video or phone call outside of office hours through [my Calendly page](https://calendly.com/robert-talbert/).
 Be sure to read my availability/response policy **LINK NEEDED**

-**Course calendar:** The official course calendar is in Google Calendar. **LINK NEEDED**. linked on the [Class Page](https://hackmd.io/@rtalbert235/HyTuIxi4q) and on Blackboard. *In case of a date conflict on assignments or course documents, the Class Calendar is assumed to be correct.*
+**Course calendar:** The official course calendar is in **Google Calendar** [at this link](https://calendar.google.com/calendar/embed?src=9faa4be7819d7e9f621c4deb8f2e0fc91ab47d8140a117459e9ca26d5611ae06%40group.calendar.google.com&ctz=America%2FDetroit).
+It is also linked on the [Class Page](https://hackmd.io/@rtalbert235/HyTuIxi4q) and embedded at the end of this syllabus, although some web formats do not display it correctly.
+Assignments that are turned in on Blackboard will also have their due dates shown on the Blackboard calendar. *In case of an apparent date conflict on assignments or course documents, the Google Calendar is assumed to be correct.*

 **Definition of "week":** In our course, a "week" is defined to begin at 12:01am ET on Monday and end at 11:59pm ET the following Sunday.

-**Course content and videos:** There is no formal textbook for this course.
-The content for the course is at the Class Vault (https://publish.obsidian.md/mth225).
+**Course content and videos:** The content for the course is housed in the Course Vault (https://publish.obsidian.md/mth225), a wiki-style website containing interconnected articles for each major course concept.
 A *optional* additional textbook is [Discrete Mathematics: An Open Introduction](http://discrete.openmathbooks.org/dmoi3/dmoi.html) by Oscar Levin.
 It's free; just click the link.
 A PDF copy is available for download [here](http://discrete.openmathbooks.org/pdfs/dmoi3-tablet.pdf).
-Not all course material is included in this textbook, and we may not follow the exact sequence that this book uses.
+Not all course material is included in the Levin textbook, and we may not follow the exact sequence that this book uses.
 But you are free to use it as a supplement.
 A playlist of instructional videos is available on Vimeo at https://vimeo.com/showcase/8667148, and individual videos are embedded in the class vault.

-**Course tools:** We will use [Miro](http://miro.com) (an online whiteboard tool) for class work and other purposes.
-You will also be using Juypyter notebooks on the [Google Colab platform](https://colab.research.google.com/) throughout the course.
-You'll receive some training on these tools in the first week of classes.
+**Course tools:** We will use [Juypyter notebooks](https://jupyter.org/) on the [Google Colab platform](https://colab.research.google.com/) throughout the course for Python programming and writing up some assignments.
+You'll receive training on these tools in the first week of classes.

 **Technology:** For our class, you should have access to a laptop (a tablet is acceptable but not recommended) and a high-speed internet connection.
-You are *strongly encouraged* to have a device with a touchscreen and stylus input, or an external drawing pad, for handwritten work at an online whiteboard.
+You are *strongly encouraged* to have a device with a touchscreen and stylus input, or an external drawing pad.
 If technology access is an issue for you, please let me know so we can discuss your options.

 ## How to have an good experience in MTH 225